zuzannna/Loyalty-Program-ETL/README.md

 conn.close()
 </pre>

+In the .pynb file you will find an alternative analysis using <code>pandas</code> package.
+The advantage of using the SQL database is that it runs __much__ faster.

+## Insights about the loyalty program

-In this data challenge my goal was to investigate the efficacy of the loyalty program.
-My insights are described below:
+Here my goal was to investigate the efficacy of the loyalty program.
+I grouped the conclusions of my analysis into executive summary below:

 - Customers who are in the loyaty program tend to spend on average more money every time they shop (*t* = 4.85, *p* < 0.001) and they also shop more often.
 However, the loyalty program also costs money - with every applied discount the company spends 500 cents.
 It seems reasonable to take that into account and adjust the calculations.